 The Literary Arts Fund will award at least $50 million in grants to the nonprofit literary arts field over the next five years, concluding in 2031.
-Literary arts nonprofits based in the U.S. whose primary mission is presenting, publishing, and/or otherwise supporting contemporary writers of creative nonfiction, fiction, hybrid literary forms, or poetry are invited to apply.

-The Literary Arts Fund will hold open calls for two opportunities: general operating grants and innovation project grants.
+The Literary Arts Fund will annually hold open calls for two opportunities: general operating grants and innovation project grants.

 - Present them at public events such as festivals, readings, open mics, spoken word performances, lectures, or conversations;